elliotgunn/datafold-docs/docs/deployment_testing/configuration/slim_diff.md

 ---
-id: performance_optimization
+id: slim_diff
-title: Performance Optimization
+title: Slim Diff
 description: ""
 ---
-## Slim Diff

 By default, Datafold diffs all modified models and downstream models.
 However, it won't make sense for all organizations to diff every downstream table every time you make a code update.
 Tradeoffs of time, cost, and risk must be considered.

 That's why we created Slim Diff.